IHautaI/pwd-static/README.md

 # pwd-static

-Parsing With Derivatives
+Parsing with Derivatives
 Alternate version

 This version of parsing with derivatives uses a static language representation.
 The derivative is implemented as a search rather than generating new nodes in the language.
 This allows the nullability of all nodes to be precalculated.

 Current version is a recognizer, full parser to come.

 This project was inspired by playing with parsing with derivatives in C++, and making some observations through multiple failures.